 FREQUENTLY ASKED QUESTIONS

-We are not currently able to provide deliveries, however, we are currently offering curbside pickup orders for the 2020 season.
+We are not currently able to provide deliveries, however, we are currently offering curbside pickup orders.
 Please call us at 651-462-1500 during regular business hours to place an order.

 WAYNE'S GROWING GUARANTEE POLICY